-People in very conservative branches of the Mennonite traditions often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.
-Some even use horse and buggies in order to remain “separate from the world.”
+A bit more on Mennonite plain dress… People in conservative branches of the Mennonite traditions often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.
+Some use horse and buggies in order to remain “separate from the world.”

 While the use of technology is limited in plain Mennonite communities, it’s not here.
-You’ll see students listening to iPods, working on laptops, and studying computer technology and digital media production in a new advanced media lab with top-quality equipment.
+We’ve all got our iPads and smartphones, and our computer science and digital media programs enjoy a new advanced media lab with top-quality equipment.
 Among Christian colleges, EMU is one of the few to offer a major in photography.

-- Class discussions on policies and issues pertaining to peace and conflict, servant-leadership, environmental sustainability, Godly relationships, care for each other, community service, pledging allegiance to a nation (or not), and ethics in the workplace.
+- Class discussions on policies and issues pertaining to peace and conflict, service work, sustainability, Godly relationships, care for each other, pledging allegiance to a nation (or not), and ethics in the workplace.
 EMU is committed to preparing students for life, not just for a job.
-Spiritual development is taken seriously.
-Listening respectfully to the viewpoints of others is part of the campus ethos.
+Exploring your faith and listening respectfully to the viewpoints of others are part of the campus ethos.

-- Students working in the field and getting real-life experience.
-Field experience and internships are required for many majors.
-Internships in all subject areas are available year-round through EMU’s Washington Community Scholars’ Center.
+- Students working in the field, getting real-life experience.
+On-the-job experience and internships are required for many majors.
+Internships in all subject areas are available year-round through EMU’s Washington Community Scholars’ Center in urban D.C.

 - Students having fun!
 Athletic events (NCAA or intramurals) occur throughout the year.
-The student activities council shows recently released movies each weekend, organizes midnight bowling, skiing at nearby Massanutten Resort, hiking/camping in the mountains, and more.
+The campus activities council shows movies each weekend, organizes midnight bowling, skiing at nearby Massanutten Resort, hiking/camping in the mountains, and more.
 You won’t want to miss the barn dance in the fall and the semi-formal in the winter!